mdilli/svsite/docs/contribute.rst

 Linux / bash
 -------------------------------

-You will need to make sure you 'can push'_ code to Github by setting up ssh keys.
+You will need to make sure you `can push`_ code to Github by setting up ssh keys.
 Then fork the svsite repository and follow these steps.

 You will need ``python3``, ``pip``, a database (``sqlite3`` is default and easy, but slow), ``virtualenv``, ``git``, ``elasticsearch`` and some SSL packages.
 Just type::